-- 48. Nevertheless, the Federal Agencies have refused to perform that study.
-Instead, they have approved moving forward with the rulemaking by "agree[ing] to vote [within the DRBC] against a moratorium on regulation development pending completion of an impact study."
+Defendants also refused to perform that study.
+Instead, they approved moving forward with the rulemaking by "agree[ing] to vote [within the DRBC] against a moratorium on regulation development pending completion of an impact study."
 On May 5, 2010, Lt.
-Colonel Thomas J. Tickner of the ACE, predecessor to General DeLuca as the federal member of the DRBC, approved commencement of the rulemaking for the DRBC Regulations on behalf of the other Defendants by voting to have the DRBC develop those regulations in draft form and make them available for public comment. - 49.
-On May 12, 2010, XTO Energy, Inc. ("XTO Energy") applied to the DRBC for approval of a project to withdraw water for its natural gas exploration and production activities in Broome and Delaware counties in New York from a site on Oquaga Creek, a stream known for its excellent trout fishing, within Broome County, New York, within the drainage area of the Upper Delaware River.
-The DRBC has solicited public comments and scheduled hearings concerning the application for June 2011.
-In the event that the DRBC approves the application, XTO Energy will have the right to develop the withdrawal site, potentially risking harm to the Oquaga Creek.
+Colonel Thomas J. Tickner of the ACE, predecessor to General DeLuca as the federal member of the DRBC, approved commencement of the rulemaking for the DRBC Regulations on behalf of the otherFederal Member Defendants by voting to have defendants DRBC and Collier develop those regulations in draft form and make them available for public comment. - 53.
+On May 12, 2010, XTO Energy, Inc. ("XTO Energy") applied to Defendant DRBC for approval of a project to withdraw water for its natural gas exploration and production activities in Broome and Delaware counties in New York from a site on Oquaga Creek, a stream known for its excellent trout fishing, within Broome County, New York, within the drainage area of the Upper Delaware River.
+Defendants DRBC and Collier have solicited public comments